zhaohanxiong/HectreTest/README.md

 	- image_filesystem is a folder which is used to store images when given an image path to read an input image

-	- .git is a folder which has all the history of commands to github
+	- .git is a folder which has all the history of commands to github (only visible in the local repository)

 Setting up to run the code in a linux environment: